Sugandhi13/amritsar-tourism/README.md

 - From the Love Running Project, I took inspiration for the header, hero banner, footer and form.
 - Wikipedia and Punjab Tourism websites, I have referred these website to create content on my website.

+I would like to give additional credits to new Love Running Project added by code institute create by Jo Heyndels.
+This new course helped me to understand how to handle media query in a better way by focusing on mobile first development.
+I have also learned a better way to use fontawesome website to create icons (social media or other types) from text that blends well instead of images in web development.

 # Content

 Following websites have been referred to generate the content on Home page along with some sentences included/modified